-I met Graeme Devine, Chief Game Wizard from Magic Leap at Games for Change Festival in New York city.
-I have been following the bits of news and videos from Magic Leap and this was an opportunity to meet somebody who is making the magic happen.
+I met Graeme Devine, Chief Game Wizard from Magic Leap, at the Games for Change Festival in New York City.
+I have been following the bits of news and videos from Magic Leap, and this was an opportunity to meet somebody who is making the magic happen.

 What is Mixed Reality?

 After a brief introduction in a soft-spoken voice, he quickly posed a question: Do people know what Mixed Reality is?
 There are only a few projects working on the idea of experiencing the world in Mixed Reality, but the one that is most secretive and most talked about is Magic Leap.
 And so he proceeded by sharing some of the ways he thinks about Mixed Reality and how he hopes Magic Leap is about to change the world.

 Mixed Reality is a mixture of the real world and the virtual worlds so that one understands the other.
 This creates experiences that can not possibly happen anywhere else.

 He went on to provide some more context on how Mixed Reality differs in regards to existing technologies: